AshkanSaboori/GettingAndCleaningDataCourseProject/CodeBook.md

     - Standing
     - Laying

-- SubjectID: ID of the participant.
+- **SubjectID:** ID of the participant.
 Its range is from 1 to 30 corresponding to 30 participants.

-- ActivityID: ID of the activity corresposnig to the activites mentioned above.
+- **ActivityID:** ID of the activity corresponding to the activites mentioned above.

-- Mean and Standard Deviation of Variabls: 79 columns containing the mean and standard deviation of variables collected in this study.
-The list of the variables could be found in the *features.txt* file.
+- **Mean and Standard Deviation of Variabls:** 79 columns containing the mean and standard deviation of variables collected in this study.
+The list of the variables could be found in the **features.txt** file.

+The features selected for this dataset come from the accelerometer and gyroscope 3-axial raw signals Time-Acceleration-XYZ and Time-Gyro-XYZ.
+These time domain signals (prefix 'Time' to denote time) were captured at a constant rate of 50 Hz.
+Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (Time-BodyAcceleration-XYZ and Time-GravityAccleration-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (TimeBodyAccJerk-XYZ and Time-BodyGyroJerk-XYZ).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (Time-BodyAccelerationMagnitude, Time-GravityAccMag, Time-BodyAccelerationJerkMagnitude, Time-BodyGyroMagnitude, Time-BodyGyroJerkMagnitude).

+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing Freq-BodyAcceleration-XYZ, Freq-BodyAccelerationJerk-XYZ, Freq-BodyGyro-XYZ, Freq-BodyAccelerationJerkMag, Freq-BodyGyroMagnitude, Freq-BodyGyroJerkMagnitude.
+(Note the 'Freq' to indicate frequency domain signals).